 Give gift certificates from locally owned businesses and organizations like a greenhouse, restaurant or coffee shop, massage therapist, art gallery, sports shop, bookstore.
 Or pay for a few hours of an local worker who specializes in home repair, house cleaning, or landscaping.

 Give experiences.
-Go to the theater, take tai chi or weaving lessons, go horseback riding, attend a concert of music new to you, take a city tour, head to a skating rink, rent a houseboat,
+Go to the theater, take tai chi or weaving lessons, go horseback riding, attend a concert of music new to you, take a city tour, head to a skating rink, or rent a houseboat/

 Give gifts for a good cause.
 There are all sorts of nonprofit stores and charitable shopping sites.
 Try Water.org, One World Futbol, Freewaters, Serrv, Greater Good, Ten Thousand Villages, and ASPCA.
 Or get a gift from the gift shop of a non-profit in your area.